Kelabdi/car-view/README.md

 This is my Final Project for the **Big Data & Machine Learning Bootcamp** I am taking at Core CODE School.

-**Car view Project**: Predicting model for car detection from images and videos (wip: traffic signals, people, etc).
+**Car view Project**: Predicting model for car detection from images and videos.

 ___